max-su-2019/SCAR/docs/EN/How To Patch Moveset For SCAR.md

 In order to add SCAR AI data- <u>*SCAR Action Data*</u> (refer as "ActionData") for the first attack action of your moveset, You have to patch the <u>*Behavior*</u> first: creating a <u>*DummyAnimation*</u>  under the behavior‘s <u>*AttackReadyStateMachine*</u>, then using this DummyAnimation as the container to store the ActionData of the first attack animations (In ADXP, that would be "MCO_attack1.hkx" & "MCO_powerattack1.hkx"), with it SCAR could retrieves the data on SKSE plugin end.
 <br/>
 Luckily, For the attack behavior of <u>*Character*</u>, SCAR already created a DummyAnimation named "SCAR_1hmReadyDummy.hkx", so you don't need to patch behavior for character yourself.
-(For creature stil have to)
+(Stil have to If for creature)

-The rest things you need to do is annoate the ActionData of your first attack inside the "SCAR_1hmReadyDummy.hkx", then include this animation file into your moveset.
+The remaining things you need to do is annoate the ActionData of your first attack inside the "SCAR_1hmReadyDummy.hkx", then include this animation file into your moveset.
 <br/>
-Here is a code example of an annotations that containing an ActionData:
+Here is a code example of annotations that containing an ActionData:
 ```
 1.000000 SCAR_ActionData{"IdleAnimation":"ADXP_NPCPowerAttack", "MinDistance":0, "MaxDistance":139, "StartAngle":-60, "EndAngle":60, "Chance":30, "Type":"RPA"}
 ```